 On Tuesday, January 3rd the ShareStream server will be down for maintenance and an upgrade.
 This means any media (videos or audio) uploaded to ShareStream will not play and no media (videos or audio) will be able to be uploaded to the server while the upgrade is taking place on the 3rd.
 The maintenance and server upgrade will allow for a new user interface to be released later in the month and increased functionality, but basic operation will not change.
 We apologize for any inconvenience this may pose to you.

-This syllabus template is for online and blended courses.
-It is a draft that is pending final review from a committee comprised of faculty and deans.
-It is ADA compliant and reflects all current information, including the attendance policy.
+The syllabus template is for online and blended courses.
+The 2 parts are drafts that are pending final review from a committee comprised of faculty and deans.
+They are ADA compliant and reflect all current information, including the attendance policy.
+It’s important to use parts A & B as both are necessary.
+You can combine the 2, if you wish.

 The Office of eLearning & Innovation and Information Technology Services will be updating Camtasia Relay on Friday, December 18.
 The new version of Relay offers similar functionality to the current version of Relay, but has been renamed “TechSmith Relay.”
 TechSmith Relay will support Windows 10 as well as both Mac OSX Yosemite and Mac OSX El Capitan.
 The new TechSmith Relay Recorder also will enable faculty to upload existing video and image files.
 Stay tuned for more information!